Mike Callahan

 First-time home buyer age hits 36.
 How this demographic shift reshapes floor plans, feature packages, marketing, and sales strategies for residential builders.

-ResidentialGarage Conversion Laws Expand to 22 States — $45K Average Build Cost
+ResidentialGarage Conversion Construction Cost: 22 States, $45K Average

 Garage conversion laws now active in 22 states with $45K average build cost.
-Complete breakdown of costs, construction challenges, and business model for residential contractors.
+Complete breakdown of costs, construction challenges, and business model for.

-ResidentialHurricane-Resistant Construction Adds $28K Per Home — Florida Mandate Impact
+ResidentialHurricane Resistant Construction Cost: $28K Per Home in Florida

 Hurricane-resistant construction adds $28K per home in Florida.
-Complete breakdown of requirements, costs by component, insurance offsets, and how to sell resilient homes.
+Complete breakdown of requirements, costs by component, insurance offsets, and how to sell.

 ResidentialI've Framed 400 Houses — Here's What Changed in the Last 5 Years

-28-year framing veteran Mike Callahan breaks down the biggest changes in residential framing — engineered lumber, code updates, cordless tools, labor shifts, and prefab walls.
+28-year framing veteran Mike Callahan breaks down the biggest changes in residential framing — engineered lumber, code updates, cordless tools, labor shifts.

 Modular homes now capture 5.8% of single-family starts.
 Analysis of why factory-built housing is growing and what stick-built builders should do about it.

 New construction homes now cost $72K more than existing homes — the widest gap ever.
-Analysis of what drives the builder premium and strategies for competing in 2026.
+Analysis of what drives the builder premium and strategies for competing.

 ResidentialPouring Concrete in Spring — Temperature, Mix, and Timing Matter